Los Angeles Independent Film Awards - Best Woman Filmmaker "Glass Ceiling"

 Northern Virginia International Film and Music Festival - Best Director "Glass Ceiling"

-Tash grew up in a smaller than average town in Indiana in the age of tamagachis and the like.
+Tash currently lives in Los Angeles.
+She grew up in a smaller than average town in Indiana in the age of tamagachis and the like.
 Her town was the kind of small town where summer corn-husking was a real job that children were really employed to do (and could earn you enough to buy at least one tamagachi).

 Despite all this, she dreamed of leaving one day and working in movies.
 She didn't know yet that this meant she was a masochist.
 As most kids of semi-dramatic tendency would think, acting seemed the go-to when striving for the glittering world of Hollywood.